SimonLuder/simonluder.github.io/_posts/2022-01-06-reflection_a-star_algorithm.md

 ---
-title: Reflection: A-Star Algorithms from Scratch
+title: Reflection A-Star Algorithms from Scratch
 tags: [Reflection, Algorithms]
 style:
 color:
 description: A reflection of my implementation and application of the A-star algorighm.
 ---

-{% include elements/figure.html image="https://github.com/SimonLuder/SimonLuder.github.io/blob/main/pictures/A-Star-Path.png?raw=true" caption="" %}
+{% include elements/figure.html image="https://github.com/SimonLuder/SimonLuder.github.io/blob/main/pictures/A-Star-Path_small.png?raw=true" caption="" %}

 During my studies I had the task to implement the A-Star algorithm to find the shortest path between two points on a pixel based map.
 The A-Star algorithm is a graph-based algorithm, which follows the most promising path to solve a problem, based on the already covered distance as well as on a guess of the remaining distance to the target.